TeddyRandby/cgab/README.md

 first, last = Bob:full_name
 ```
 ### What about imports?
-Gab defines several builtin messages. `:print` is one you should be familiar with by now - `:require` is another!
+Gab defines several builtin messages. `:print` is one you should be familiar with by now - `:use` is another!
 It is used like this:
 ```
-"io":require
+:use 'io'
 ```
 The implementation searches for the following, in order:
  - `./(name).gab`